betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 punctuated by moments of extreme peril*.
 A mission was divided into phases by *velocity change maneuvers* or *burns* of the main engines.
 A complete mission involved around 11 main engine burns.
-For each maneuver, there was a corresponding program, called a *major mode*, to handle it.
+For each maneuver, there was a corresponding program, called a *major mode program*, to handle it.
 For every phase of the mission, *there was an app for that*.

-Development of a *major mode* software program began by understanding the equations of motion governing the particular phase of spaceflight and then outline computational approaches utilizing available spacecraft sensors, controls and engines to affect the desired outcomes within various constraints.
+Development of a major mode program began with an analysis of the equations of motion governing the particular phase of the mission and an assessement of approaches utilizing available spacecraft sensors, controls and engines to affect the desired outcomes subject to numerous constraints.
 For any particular maneuver, factors impacting the equations of motion were considerable.
-They included zero gravity fuel slosh, changing center of mass due to fuel consumption, main engine throttle and gimbal characteristics, sensor drift and measurement biases and uncertainties, avoiding IMU gimbal lock, optimizing use of RCS propellants, contingency logic for failed (on or off) RCS thrusters, positions of Sun, Earth and Moon (all in constant motion) as well as their *lumpy*<sup>[3],[4]</sup>
+They included zero gravity fuel slosh, changing center of mass due to fuel consumption, main engine throttle and gimbal characteristics, sensor drift, measurement biases, uncertainties and deadbands, optimizing use of RCS propellants, contingency logic for failed (on or off) RCS thrusters, positions of Sun, Earth and Moon (all in constant motion) as well as their *lumpy*<sup>[3],[4]</sup>
-gravity fields, narrow windows of opportunity as lines of sight to ground communication stations varied.
+gravity fields, and precise timing of events to coordinate with lines of sight to ground communication stations.

 By far the most critical sequence of maneuvers occurred during lunar landing.
 It was divided into 4 phases depending on the amount and type of control the pilot required; Powered Descent (major mode P63), Approach (P64), Terminal Descent (P66), and Touchdown (P68).
 That was for a *normal* landing.
-In addition, the software needed to be prepared to handle a variant of abort contingencies depending upon which phase in the landing abort might be required.
+In addition, the software needed to be prepared to handle a variety of abort contingencies depending upon which phase in the landing abort might be required.

 ![](lunar_module_landing_profile.png)